Impact of inherent energy barrier on spin-orbit torques in magnetic-metal/semimetal heterojunctions

+The formation of an interfacial energy barrier in semimetal-based heterojunctions is a general effect when the Fermi level of the semimetal lies above that of the metal.
+Given the growing interest in utilizing novel materials such as topological semimetals, including Dirac and Weyl semimetals~\cite{doi:10.1146/annurev-conmatphys-031016-025458,RevModPhys.93.025002}, and metallic van der Waals ferromagnets~\cite{deng2018gate,electricalgating}, our results highlight the crucial role of interfacial energy barriers in the pursuit of high-performance spintronic devices.
+Moreover, the impact of inherent barriers on the spin mixing conductance is not only important for the generation of SOTs but also for a variety of phenomena induced by spin transport, such as spin Hall magnetoresistance, spin Seebeck effect, and spin pumping.
+Therefore, our results shed light on the importance of inherent energy barriers, ubiquitous in heterojunctions, in the engineering of spintronic devices and understanding of spintronic phenomena.

-\textbf{Methods}\\ \textbf{Device fabrication.} All the films were grown on thermally oxidized Si substrates at room temperature by radio frequency magnetron sputtering.
-The base pressure of the chamber was less than 1$\times$10$^{-5}$ Pa and the Ar pressure during deposition was fixed at 0.25 Pa.
-The Bi$_{0.1}$Sb$_{0.9}$ layers ranging from 6 to 70 nm were first deposited using a composite Bi$_{0.1}$Sb$_{0.9}$ target with a sputtering rate of 3.2 \AA/s.
-For the transport measurements, the Bi$_{0.1}$Sb$_{0.9}$ single layer films were patterned into Hall bars of width 250 $\mu$m and length 1050 $\mu$m using shadow masking techniques, capped by a 6-nm-thick Al$_{2}$O$_{3}$ to prevent the oxidation of Sb.
-In addition, the Ni$_{81}$Fe$_{19}$ layers with the thickness of 12 and 6 nm were respectively grown on the Bi$_{0.1}$Sb$_{0.9}$ layer at a deposition rate of 0.5 \AA/s used for the FMR and ST-FMR measurements, followed by a 6 nm-thick Al$_{2}$O$_{3}$ capping layer.
-In the case of the ST-FMR measurements, the Ni$_{81}$Fe$_{19}$/Bi$_{0.1}$Sb$_{0.9}$ bilayer films were pattern into rectangular strips (7 $\mu$m wide and 49 $\mu$m long) by photolithography and liftoff techniques.
-To determine the resistivity and AMR amplitude for the calculation of the SOTs, the bilayer films were also patterned into Hall bars with 15 $\mu$m width and 60 $\mu$m length using the same techniques as the rectangular strips, and fabricated at the same batch.
+\textbf{Methods}\\ \textbf{Device fabrication.} All films were grown on thermally oxidized Si substrates at room temperature by RF magnetron sputtering.
+A Bi$_{0.1}$Sb$_{0.9}$ layer with a thickness $t$ ranging from 6 to 70 nm was first deposited using a composite Bi$_{0.1}$Sb$_{0.9}$ target with the base pressure of the chamber less than $1\times 10^{-5}$ Pa.
+The composition of the Bi$_{0.1}$Sb$_{0.9}$ films was confirmed by energy-dispersive X-ray spectroscopy.
+The Ar pressure during the deposition was fixed at 0.25~Pa, and an RF power of 70~W yielded a sputtering rate of 3.2 \AA/s.
+For the transport measurements, the Bi$_{0.1}$Sb$_{0.9}$ single-layer films were patterned into Hall bars with a width of 250 $\mu$m and a length of 1050 $\mu$m using the shadow mask technique.
+The film surface was capped by 2.5-nm-thick Al$_{2}$O$_{3}$ to prevent oxidation.
+For the devices used for ST-FMR measurements, the Ni$_{81}$Fe$_{19}$ layer was grown on the Bi$_{0.1}$Sb$_{0.9}$ layer at a deposition rate of 0.5 \AA/s, followed by a 2.5 nm-thick Al$_{2}$O$_{3}$ capping layer.
+The bilayer films were patterned into rectangular strips with a width of 7~$\mu$m and a length of 49~$\mu$m by photolithography and lift-off techniques.
+For the devices used for second harmonic measurements, the Co$_{72}$Tb$_{28}$ layer was prepared by cosputtering Co and Tb targets directly on top of the Bi$_{0.1}$Sb$_{0.9}$ layer and subsequently capped by 3-nm-thick Al to prevent oxidation.
+The RF power for the Co target was 120~W, and that for the Tb target was 49~W. The composition of the films was determined from the well-calibrated deposition rate.
+For the second harmonic measurements, the films were patterned into Hall cross bar devices with a width of 10 $\mu$m and a length of 40 $\mu$m using photolithography with a negative resist followed by Ar-ion milling and lift-off techniques.